 Return to Top

-What if the opposing party won't accept service?
+What if the other side won't accept service?

-If you tried to serve the documents by certified mail/restricted delivery/return receipt AND hired a process server, but the opposing party avoided service, you can ask the court to do alternate service.
+If you tried to serve the documents by certified mail, restricted delivery, return receipt and hired a process server, but the other side avoided service, you can ask the court to do alternate service.
+See What if I really tried and still can't find the other side? for instructions on how to ask for permission to do alternative service.

 Return to Top

-Can I serve the opposing party if there is a domestic violence protective order against me?
+Can I serve the other side if there is a domestic violence protective order against me?

-Service of legal papers about the domestic violence case is permitted through the court clerk’s office only.
-Service of legal papers by the respondent about any other case involving the parties is permitted through a process server while the domestic violence order is in effect.
-If the respondent cannot afford a process server or there are no process servers in the area, the respondent may ask the court to modify the domestic violence order to permit service of legal papers using a different method.by filing:
+If someone has a protective order against you, you are the respondent.
+If the two of you have another case together, like a divorce or custody case, you may serve them in the non-protective order case through a process server while the domestic violence order is in effect.
+If you cannot afford a process server or there are no process servers in the area, you may ask the court to modify the domestic violence order to permit service of legal papers using a different method by filing:

-Wait until you get an order from the court stating how you may serve the opposing party before you serve the papers.
+Wait until you get an order from the court stating how you may serve the other side before you serve the papers.
+Important: you must follow the protective order, including any restrictions on serving the other side, until the judge changes it in writing.

 Call the Helpline to talk about your options for serving someone in this situation.